kr41/TraversalKitExampleApp/README.rst

 Copyright © 2014 Dmitry Vakhrushev <self@kr41.net>

 This work is free.
+It comes without any warranty, to the extent permitted by applicable law.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
 See the LICENSE.txt file for more details.